 It originates by a rounded tendon from the front of the body of pubis in the angle between the pubic crest and the pubic symphysis.

-> The muscles slope downward, backward, and laterally as a broad fleshy abdomen to be added into the middle 1-third of the linea aspera.
+The muscles slope downward, backward, and laterally as a broad fleshy abdomen to be added into the middle one-third of the linea aspera.

-> The Nerve Supply is by the anterior section of the obturator nerve.
+The Nerve Supply is through the anterior section of the obturator nerve.

 - It’s a strong adductor and medial rotator of the thigh in the hip joint.

 - In horse riders, the rounded tendon of adductor longus frequently gets calcified as a result of its friction together with the horseback.
 This calcified tendon is named rider’s bone.
 Some authorities are of view that rider’s bone is a sesamoid bone, which sometimes grows in the tendon of adductor longus.